 Exercising with diabetes is manageable: many athletes can attest to this.
 Jay Cutler, the professional American football player, and Scott Allan, the Scottish professional association football player, both have type 1 diabetes.

-Indeed, Christel Oerum is another inspiration – so much so that we’ve interviewed her!
+Indeed, Christel is another inspiration – so much so that we’ve interviewed Christel Oerum!

 Some other aspects to consider: